wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 {% include_file blog/_code/coroutine/coro-a.lua %}
 {% endhighlight %}

-The [`coroutine.wrap`] function can wrap the coroutine into an interator function suitable for the [generic `for` statement][lua-for].
+The [`coroutine.wrap`] function can wrap the coroutine into an iterator function suitable for the [generic `for` statement][lua-for].

 [`coroutine.wrap`]: http://www.lua.org/manual/5.4/manual.html#pdf-coroutine.wrap